VinodSRinCloud/V1n0d5r/README.md

 ## 👋 Hi there, I'm Vinod SR
-## I'm a Consultant,Teacher and a lifelong Learner!!
+## I'm a Consultant, Teacher and lifelong Learner!!
 - 🌱 I’m currently learning on Cloud and DevOps
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Read a book a week! ;)